March 2026 Disneyland Crowd Calendar

 Irrespective of whether our moderate and higher crowd predictions for March turn out to be accurate, we still recommend an efficient itinerary for Disneyland and Disney California Adventure.
 While a ton of emphasis is placed on the Disneyland crowd calendar above, rope dropping the parks and using an efficient touring plan matters far more than choosing the “right” day to visit.

-Overall, the first half of March 2024 will be below average, whereas the second half will be far, far above average on our Best and Worst Months to Visit Disneyland, so the entire month is not a bad or good time to visit.
-To the contrary, if you aim for the beginning of March, you should find temperate weather, fewer refurbishments, and relatively low crowds–especially on weekdays.
+Overall, the first half of March 2026 will be below average, whereas the second half will be slightly above average.
+Really, it’s more like the first two-thirds versus the final third.
+The entire month is not a bad or good time to visit, but on balance, we’re fans of March.
+If you aim for the beginning of March, you should find temperate weather, fewer refurbishments, and relatively low crowds–especially on weekdays.

 Planning a Southern California vacation?
 For park admission deals, read Tips for Saving Money on Disneyland Tickets.
 Learn about on-site and off-site hotels in our Anaheim Hotel Reviews & Rankings.
 For where to eat, check out our Disneyland Restaurant Reviews.
 For unique ideas of things that’ll improve your trip, check out What to Pack for Disney.
 For comprehensive advice, consult our Disneyland Vacation Planning Guide.
 Finally, for guides beyond Disney, check out our Southern California Itineraries for day trips to Los Angeles, Laguna Beach, and many other SoCal cities!